ttchef/MEF_OS/README.md

 Put it in a folder called "cross_compiler" and unzip it You should be good to go

+# Use on real Hardware
+If you want to use the OS for a real Raspberry pi 4 you first need to download the RPI OS like normally on a SD-Card.
+Then delete all files that start with kernel and copy the compiled kernel8.img and config.txt onto the disk.

 # UART and Emulation

 For qemu testing get qemu with: